US stocks churn amid uncertainty about how many more rate cuts are coming from the Fed

-The S&P 500 slipped 0.1% and was hanging near its record set at the start of the week.
-The Dow Jones Industrial Average was up 230 points, or 0.5%, with less than an hour remaining in trading, while the Nasdaq composite was 0.2% lower.
+The S&P 500 slipped 0.1% and hung near its all-time high set at the start of the week.
+The Dow Jones Industrial Average rose 260 points, or 0.6%, while the Nasdaq composite fell 0.3%.

 That indicated the typical member sees the Fed cutting the federal funds rate two more times by the end of this year and once more in 2026.

-Stocks initially rose following the release of the projections, which seemed to support the widespread expectation on Wall Street for more cuts to interest rates.
-Such cuts can give the economy a kickstart, and stock prices had already run to records on the bet that several are on the way.
+Stocks initially rose following the release of the projections, which seemed to support Wall Street’s widespread expectation for more cuts to interest rates.
+Such moves can give the economy a kickstart, and stock prices had already run to records on the bet that several cuts are on the way.

 But stocks gave back gains after Fed Chair Jerome Powell stressed that they’re only projections.
 Conditions could change quickly, and Powell warned against taking the projections as gospel.